Benefit from independent, in-person advice in one of our branches or conveniently from home via online video advice.Contact us for advice

 2nd pillar - The occupational pension plan

 While the function of the first pillar is an existential security, payments to the second pillar are intended to enable a lifestyle comparable to that of one's working life.
 The pension income from the 1st and 2nd pillar should be about 60 percent of the person's last wage.
-Insurance in the 2nd pillar is compulsory for employees, who already belong to the 1st pillar and whose income is at least CHF 21,150 (as at 2019).
+Insurance in the 2nd pillar is compulsory for employees, who already belong to the 1st pillar and whose income is at least CHF 21'330 (as of 2019).
 On the other hand, insurance is voluntary for self-employed persons.
 In addition to the retirement pension in the second pillar, disability and survivors cover are also insured.

 From the age of 25 onwards, the savings phase begins, in which the insured person deposits an interest-bearing retirement savings account to an individual account (pension fund) in accordance with the capital cover procedure.
 Over an annual conversion rate of 6.85 percent for men and 6.80 percent for women (as of 2015) the old-age credit flows into the retirement pension.
 The retirement savings consists of contributions from both employers and employees and is paid into the pension funds.
 The share of the employer must be at least as high as the shares of all employees employed in the company.